Pawcharz/knee-osteoarthritis/experiments.md

 #### "Intermediary Space"

-We join flattened outcomes of each CNN and then pass them through longer Linear Neural Network
+I join flattened outcomes of each CNN and after one Linear Layer, I pass them through longer Linear Neural Network

 Model has 499683 parameters